daurnimator/lua-psl/README.md

 Bindings to [libpsl](https://github.com/rockdaboot/libpsl), a C library that handles the Public Suffix List (PSL).

-The PSL is a list of domains where there may be subdomains outside of the admin's control.
-e.g. the administrator of '.com' does not manage 'github.com'.
+The PSL is a list of domains where there may be subdomains outside of the administrator's control. e.g. the administrator of '.com' does not manage 'github.com'.

 This list has found use in many internet technologies including: